deephaven/examples/tickingHeartRate/README.md

    ![Heart rate chart ticking](heartRateChartMiddle.png "Heart rate chart")
 1. The chart will stop ticking when either no more data is added, or the script exit criteria is reached.
    ![Heart rate chart complete](heartRateChartEnd.png "Heart rate chart complete")

+## Note regarding ticking

+The ticking functionality requires threading to be in place as implemented in the code example.

+Without threading, ticking will not happen, and the entire table will be processed in a single batch at the end.

+More background detail is supplied here: https://deephaven.io/core/docs/reference/table-operations/create/DynamicTableWriter

 ## Advanced challenge

 Provided there is a way to stream csv files into the docker container from the original source, it should be possible to watch heart rate monitor data in approx. real-time, depending on the speed of data transfer protocols.